No results for

 gatsby develop

-Your new site is now accessible on http://localhost:8000.
+Your new site is now accessible on http://localhost:8000/.

 If everything ran successfully, you now have a Gatsby site running locally.
 Go ahead and explore the site.

 If you take a look around through the generated files, you’ll find that Gatsby’s folder structure is simple to follow.
 For example, the code for the homepage can be found in src/pages/index.js.
-Also notice that links between different pages work as expected and we also have a 404 page set up.
+Also notice that links between different pages work as expected and you also have a 404 page set up.
 You can test the 404 page by going to a non-existent route.

 Pushing to GitHub